Do Retrieval Augmented Language Models Know When They Don't Know?: Conclusions

 \section{Conclusions}

-In this work, we mainly investigate whether RALMs know they don't know, i.e. whether they are calibrated.
-We find the calibration state of RALMs greatly influenced by the external contexts.
-We mainly identify the exclusive negative context strongly harm the calibration and cause over-refusal problem.
-We further investigate how refusal instruction tuning affect calibration and refusal quality of RALMs.
-We find the refusal-aware RALMs are hard to manage different RAG settings, due to the confused internal state and decline of context utilization.
-Finally, we combine refusal ability of LLMs and post refusal method to balance overall quality while mitigate over-refusal problem.
+In this work, we investigate whether RALMs “know when they don’t know”.
+We find that the calibration state of RALMs is greatly influenced by external contexts.
+In particular, we identify that purely negative contexts severely harm calibration and induce an over-refusal problem.
+We further study how the refusal quality of RALMs aligns with their calibration and observe that refusal-aware RALMs struggle to handle different RAG settings, due to entangled internal knowledge states and reduced context utilization.
+Finally, we combine the refusal ability of LLMs with post-refusal methods to balance overall response quality while mitigating over-refusal.
+Our study offers insights that underscore the need for improved calibration methods and the explicit modeling of dynamically evolving knowledge.